 Ömer Faruk Genckaya

-Assistant Professor, Department of Political Science and Public Administration, Bilkent University Ankara
+Professor, Department of Political Science and Public Administration, Marmara University Istanbul

-Ömer Faruk Genckaya is Assistant Professor at the Department of Political Science and Public Administration at Bilkent University,where he teaches courses on political science, Turkish political development, comparative legislatures, comparative state and democracy, political parties and interest groups and voting behavior in Turkey.
+Ömer Faruk Genckaya is a professor of Political Science and Public Administration at Marmara University since 2009.
+He worked at Bilkent University between 1990-2008.
 Mr. Genckan has taught and or held visiting scholar positions at several international universities, including Duke University (Fulbright Visiting Scholar 2001), University of Oslo (1987), Academia Internacional Liberdade e Desenvolvimento, Sintra, Portugal (1993).
 Mr. Genckaya has published extensively on Turkish politics, comparative politics and related issues, including the books Political Economy of Food and Nutrition Policy in Turkey: Pricing Bread, Milk, and Meat (co-authored with Robert D. Duvall and Erinç Yeldan), Democraticness, Political Stability, and External Debt (with Gülnur M. Sengül, Bogaziçi University, 1990) and An Overview of the Analyses of Inflation in Turkey: Monetarist and Structuralist Approaches Reconsidered (Bogaziçi University, 1989).